 2017 was a year of new experiences and surprises.
 I visited 10 countries (seven of which were in Asia and almost all new to me).
 I started off in Ecuador “doing shaman things”, and ended up house-sitting in Japan, chilling in Bali, going crazy in India, and 10 countries later, finishing up in Thailand.

 After six weeks of solid eating in Asia, we satisfied our hunger for Asian food to be sure!
 Satisfied it, and then some.
 Here are some highlights (and otherwise) of our culinary adventures: This post was originally published in 2008.
 It has since been updated for accuracy of links and content.
 Street Food in Asia: […]

 I am in the back of a pick-up truck on one of the hottest days I’ve ever endured.
 I am drenched in sweat, and yet am shivering.
 I have vomited eight times in the last two hours; behind bushes, in filthy bathrooms, and in plastic bags when no alternatives present themselves.
 I suffer through this […]

 Thailand(or at least what we have seen of it, being Bangkok, Chiang Mai, and surrounding areas) has a unique character and flavour.
 And of course, there are a number of idiosyncrasies – large and small – that lend a certain personality to Thailand that makes it what it is.
 Here’s what makes Thailand unique to […]

 Well, we’ve had some crushing blows in the face of all the work we have done over this week on our Burma Cyclone Project to help the victims of Cyclone Nargis, but also amazing victories in the face of it.
 After networking like mad in a country where we don’t speak the language and are […]

-It is hard to believe that we have been at this for seven days now.
+It is hard to believe that we have been at this Cyclone relief for Burma project for seven days now.
 It truly feels like seven weeks.
-All we can do is remember that our hell is nothing in comparison to the hell that the Burmese victims continue to endure.
-For them, we persevere.
-We two Canadians seem to have become […]
+All we can do is remember that our hell is nothing in comparison to the hell that the Burmese victims (who have no shelter, food, nor drinkable water) continue […]